zalando/postgres-operator/docs/administrator.md

   config parameter `custom_service_annotations` or the  cluster parameter `serviceAnnotations`.

+If `enable_public_load_balancer` is disabled (default) another annotation is added to indicate the usage of an internal ELB:

+- `service.beta.kubernetes.io/aws-load-balancer-internal: "true"`

 To limit the range of IP addresses that can reach a load balancer, specify the desired ranges in the `allowedSourceRanges` field (applies to both master and replica load balancers).
 To prevent exposing load balancers to the entire